 I hope to state my case to the contrary with my own evidence and perspective, but in the end it is up to each individual to weigh and test every doctrine for themselves to see what withstands the scrutiny.

 Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-FOR THE GATE IS NARROW AND THE WAY IS HARD THAT LEADS TO LIFE, AND THOSE WHO FIND IT ARE FEW. – Matthew 7:13-14
+For the gate is narrow and the way is hard that leads to life, and those who find it are few. – Matthew 7:13-14

-The question that must be asked, is the Trinitarian evidence merely circumstantial, or does it have any merit?
+The question that must be asked, is the Trinitarian evidence merely circumstantial or does it have any merit?

-The “Evidence” of Elohim
+The Evidence of Elohim

-In Genesis 1:26 there is no evidence of a “Trinity,” or a precise indicator that there are three in number.
+In Genesis 1:26 there is no evidence of a Trinity or a precise indicator that there are three in number.

-And God said, Let US make man in our image – Genesis 1:26
+And God said, Let us make man in our image – Genesis 1:26

 Elohim meaning and definition.

-God says “us” in Isaiah.
+God says 'us' in Isaiah.

-And I heard the voice of the Lord saying, “Whom shall I send, and who will go for US?” – Isaiah - 6:8
+And I heard the voice of the Lord saying, “Whom shall I send, and who will go for us?” – Isaiah - 6:8

-And now the letter that you sent to US has been plainly read before me. – Ezra 4:18
+And now the letter that you sent to us has been plainly read before me. – Ezra 4:18

-Does this mean that the “US” in the above verse means a plurality, or “trinity” of precisely three persons?
+Does this mean that the 'us' in the above verse means a plurality or Trinity of precisely three persons?

-No, in the surrounding context of Ezra, “us” is many, but the accurate number cannot be fully determined.
+No, in the surrounding context of Ezra, 'us' is many, but the accurate number cannot be fully determined.

-The evidence is inconclusive that “Elohim” in Genesis 1:26 is exactly three persons.
-The fact is there are many other Scripture references that use the same Hebrew word, but reveals God as singular person without forcing a preconceived notion on the verse.
+The evidence is inconclusive that 'Elohim' in Genesis 1:26 is exactly three persons.
+The fact is there are many other Scripture references that use the same Hebrew word, but reveals God as singular person without forcing preconceived notions upon the verses.

-If you refer to the Scripture verses below, Elohim is described as a singular person who is God the Father.
+Elohim is described as a singular person who is God the Father.

-(Hebrews 1:8-9, Psalm 45:6-7, Hebrews 10:7, Psalm 40:7-8)
+Reference: Hebrews 1:8-9, Psalm 45:6-7, Hebrews 10:7 and Psalm 40:7-8

 The Domain of God

 The prefix/suffix of Elohim (EL) is attached to many names in Scripture such as, DaniEL, IsraEL, ELijah, EzekiEL, GabriEL, JoEL and RachEL.
 Unlike YHWH, the pronunciation and vowels of this word have been preserved.
-Elohim occurs more than 2500 times in the Hebrew text with various meanings from Egyptian deities (Exodus 12:12) to "the god of Moab" (1 Kings 11:33).
+Elohim occurs more than 2500 times in the Hebrew text with various meanings from Egyptian deities (Exodus 12:12) to 'the god of Moab' (1 Kings 11:33).
 Elohim also refers to demons and seraphim and other supernatural entities (1 Samuel 28:13).

-Elohim (God) cannot be applied as a personal name when it refers to something impersonal like man, creature, father, or brother.
+Elohim (God) cannot be applied as a personal name when it refers to something impersonal like man, creature, father or brother.
 A name can only given when when context determines it.

-What is interesting is that in the Hebrew manuscripts Elohim is never written before the word YHWH, but always after; therefore, the Father is the MOST HIGH and everything else is subordinate in HIS DOMAIN.
+What is interesting is that in the Hebrew manuscripts ‘Elohim’ is never written before the word YHWH, but always after; therefore, the Father is the Most High and everything else is subordinate in His domain.

 Do we Throw Away our Thinking Caps?

-The common response to the confusion of understanding the “trinity” is,
+The common response to the confusion of understanding the Trinity is,

-“This is a hard concept for mortal man to understand.
-Just because we do not understand it does not mean it is not true.”
+'This is a hard concept for mortal man to understand.
+Just because we do not understand it does not mean it is not true.'